American International Group Inc (AIG) Shares Rise Despite Market Challenges - News Heater

 Is It Worth Investing in American International Group Inc (NYSE: AIG) Right Now?

-American International Group Inc (NYSE: AIG) has a price-to-earnings ratio of 12.63x that is above its average ratio.
-Additionally, the 36-month beta value for AIG is 1.04.
-There are mixed opinions on the stock, with 12 analysts rating it as a “buy,” 1 rating it as “overweight,” 8 rating it as “hold,” and 0 rating it as “sell.”
+American International Group Inc (NYSE: AIG) has a price-to-earnings ratio that is above its average at 12.67x. and a 36-month beta value of 1.04.
+Opinions on the stock are mixed, with 12 analysts rating it as a “buy,” 1 as “overweight,” 7 as “hold,” and 0 as “sell.”

-The average price predicted by analysts for AIG is $73.06, which is $7.06 above the current price.
-The public float for AIG is 700.91M and currently, short sellers hold a 0.89% ratio of that float.
-The average trading volume of AIG on December 05, 2023 was 3.16M shares.
+The average price predicted for American International Group Inc (AIG) by analysts is $73.82, which is $7.64 above the current market price.
+The public float for AIG is 700.95M, and at present, short sellers hold a 0.89% of that float.
+On December 12, 2023, the average trading volume of AIG was 3.22M shares.

 AIG’s Market Performance

-AIG’s stock has seen a 1.15% increase for the week, with a 2.55% rise in the past month and a 12.63% gain in the past quarter.
-The volatility ratio for the week is 1.33%, and the volatility levels for the past 30 days are at 1.33% for American International Group Inc The simple moving average for the last 20 days is 2.64% for AIG stock, with a simple moving average of 14.53% for the last 200 days.
+AIG’s stock has seen a 0.27% increase for the week, with a 5.30% rise in the past month and a 9.26% gain in the past quarter.
+The volatility ratio for the week is 1.48%, and the volatility levels for the past 30 days are at 1.30% for American International Group Inc. The simple moving average for the past 20 days is 1.97% for AIG’s stock, with a 14.60% simple moving average for the past 200 days.

 Insider Trading